ampproject/amphtml/extensions/amp-story/amp-story.md

 #### Clickable elements and embeds in amp-story-grid-layer

-To keep navigation smooth and avoid accidental clicks, a tooltip will be shown whenever an embed is clicked before it is expanded to a full-screen view.
+Whenever an embed is clicked, a tooltip will be shown before the element is expanded to a full-screen view.
+This is because we want to keep navigation smooth and avoid accidental clicks.

 #### Customizing tooltip for clickable elements